 Hein knew of the reputation of one Chicago-area firm, 8th Light, known in the technology community for building exceptionally high-quality software.
 Hein felt an immediate connection at the interview—8th Light had a culture of excellence that included an apprenticeship model for training developers, a focus on continued learning, and a total commitment to building technology that was durable, attractive, and flexible to changing business needs.

 After interviewing four other agencies, Hein hired 8th Light in late 2011.
-"I could see right away their focus was around the idea of software craftsmanship," he says.
+"I could see right away their focus was around the idea of software [as a craft]," he says.
 "A lot of my decision to hire them came down to the fact that 8th Light seemed to always be figuring out how to do something in a new way, and to never be satisfied with how it was done yesterday," Hein says.

 "Culturally, they are really good people to work with.
 I always felt they were part of the team and really cared about our success."— Chris Hein, former Vice President of Information Technology

 In an approach that differs from most other software development organizations, 8th Light developers worked in-house with NCSA to "pair program," a method that assigns two employees—in this case, one from each company—to share a single task.
 Working side by side with 8th Light's experts gave NCSA's team a "window into how to better run a development team" and saved them from "knowledge silos"—when only one person understands a particular part of the site, Hein explains.